SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG) Shares Sold by Wealth Enhancement & Preservation of GA LLC

-Wealth Enhancement & Preservation of GA LLC trimmed its holdings in shares of SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Get Rating) by 49.5% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 93,185 shares of the company’s stock after selling 91,266 shares during the quarter.
-SPDR Portfolio S&P 500 ETF comprises about 6.3% of Wealth Enhancement & Preservation of GA LLC’s investment portfolio, making the stock its 3rd largest holding.
+Wealth Enhancement & Preservation of GA LLC cut its holdings in shares of SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Get Rating) by 49.5% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 93,185 shares of the company’s stock after selling 91,266 shares during the period.
+SPDR Portfolio S&P 500 ETF comprises approximately 6.3% of Wealth Enhancement & Preservation of GA LLC’s investment portfolio, making the stock its 3rd biggest position.
 Wealth Enhancement & Preservation of GA LLC’s holdings in SPDR Portfolio S&P 500 ETF were worth $3,913,000 at the end of the most recent quarter.

-Several other hedge funds also recently made changes to their positions in SPLG.
-Security Financial Services INC. increased its position in SPDR Portfolio S&P 500 ETF by 4.4% during the 3rd quarter.
-Security Financial Services INC. now owns 953,221 shares of the company’s stock worth $40,026,000 after purchasing an additional 40,011 shares in the last quarter.
-Cahaba Wealth Management Inc. grew its stake in shares of SPDR Portfolio S&P 500 ETF by 24.2% during the third quarter.
-Cahaba Wealth Management Inc. now owns 434,468 shares of the company’s stock worth $18,243,000 after buying an additional 84,640 shares during the last quarter.
-Flynn Zito Capital Management LLC acquired a new position in shares of SPDR Portfolio S&P 500 ETF during the third quarter worth $12,010,000.
-Allworth Financial LP increased its holdings in shares of SPDR Portfolio S&P 500 ETF by 12.4% during the third quarter.
-Allworth Financial LP now owns 6,104 shares of the company’s stock worth $256,000 after buying an additional 675 shares in the last quarter.
-Finally, WBH Advisory Inc. lifted its stake in shares of SPDR Portfolio S&P 500 ETF by 6.0% in the 3rd quarter.
-WBH Advisory Inc. now owns 257,571 shares of the company’s stock valued at $10,815,000 after acquiring an additional 14,472 shares during the last quarter.
+A number of other large investors have also recently modified their holdings of the business.
+CFS Investment Advisory Services LLC increased its holdings in shares of SPDR Portfolio S&P 500 ETF by 5,797.6% during the first quarter.
+CFS Investment Advisory Services LLC now owns 84,912,880 shares of the company’s stock worth $1,598,000 after buying an additional 83,473,098 shares in the last quarter.
+Bank of America Corp DE grew its holdings in SPDR Portfolio S&P 500 ETF by 184.9% during the 1st quarter.
+Bank of America Corp DE now owns 15,349,445 shares of the company’s stock worth $815,516,000 after acquiring an additional 9,962,715 shares during the period.
+Creative Planning grew its stake in SPDR Portfolio S&P 500 ETF by 25.5% during the second quarter.
+Creative Planning now owns 27,392,019 shares of the company’s stock worth $1,214,562,000 after purchasing an additional 5,557,890 shares during the period.
+Bluestem Financial Advisors LLC increased its stake in shares of SPDR Portfolio S&P 500 ETF by 5,988.5% in the 2nd quarter.
+Bluestem Financial Advisors LLC now owns 2,373,845 shares of the company’s stock valued at $114,000 after acquiring an additional 2,334,856 shares in the last quarter.
+Finally, AE Wealth Management LLC increased its stake in SPDR Portfolio S&P 500 ETF by 16.1% in the second quarter.
+AE Wealth Management LLC now owns 7,445,655 shares of the company’s stock valued at $330,140,000 after purchasing an additional 1,032,176 shares in the last quarter.

 SPDR Russell 1000 ETF (the Fund), formerly SPDR Dow Jones Large Cap ETF, seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of an index that tracks the performance of large capitalization exchange traded the United States equity securities.